KohilanMohanarajan/Memo-Run/README.md

 - 1.01
   - Added documentation to the source code, cleaned up the code
 - 1.02
-  - Changed score calculation method, as well as fixed some bugs with backspace key
+  - Changed score calculation method
+  - Fixed some bugs with backspace key
+  - Changed .txt file formatting to account for commas in the user's questions/answers